Chargebacks are something all businesses try to avoid at all costs.

 10) Set the right expectations

-If you provide truthful expectations about your service or product you are less likely to have a dispute.
+Be truthful expectations about your service or product so you are less likely to have a dispute.
 A great example: Delivery dates or stock availability.